 During that session we will also conduct a postural evaluation and a detailed analysis of your current movement patterns.

 *Please allow 90 minutes for your Initial evaluation and first session.

 Appropriate for: All levels

 Please call: 520-299-6541

 Chair Quartet: Beginning/Continuing

-Ideal for Pilates Instructors and and Advanced Pilates students
+Ideal for Pilates Teachers in Training, Pilates Instructors and Advanced Pilates students.

 Saturday: 9:00am - 5:00pm